 White House Deputy Press Secretary Sarah Huckabee Sanders the following day criticized the sanctions package.
 "We believe the existing executive branch sanctions regime is the best tool for compelling Russia to fulfill its commitments," Sanders told reporters, adding that the bill had yet to move through the house.

 Politico reports that the ramifications of a veto are not under discussion, according to their administration source.
 Instead, the administration intends to reach out to House members who have doubts about limiting the power of the executive branch to control sanctions, according to Politico.
 State Department spokeswoman Heather Nauert on Thursday also pointed out again the White House's desire to cooperate with Russia on global problems.
 "We continue to look for areas in which both parties can work together," Nauert told reporters.
 "We've talked about how we believe the United States and Russia can work together to fight ISIS."

-The new sanctions "will of course complicate the Russian-American relationship," Russian President Vladimir Putin said in an interview reported Saturday by the TASS news agency.
+The new sanctions "will of course complicate the Russian-American relationship," Russian President Vladimir Putin said in an interview reported Saturday by Russian media.
 Immediately following the bill's passage in the Senate, Russian lawmakers promised a response.

 Democratic Senator Sherrod Brown, a sponsor of the Senate bill, said as early as Wednesday that the White House was already working to undermine the measure.

 "I know that some people in the White House are pushing back," Brown said, Business Insider reports.
 "People in the White House, we hear, are making calls in the House to try to stop it, slow it, weaken it, dilute it."

 Perhaps worried about the bill's chances in the House, Senate Democrats are pushing their bill on social media.

 — Senator Tim Kaine (@timkaine) June 15, 2017

 — Senator Dick Durbin (@SenatorDurbin) June 15, 2017